Mateil04/bcg_analysis/README.md

 * **Important**: in this package version, you have to input a dataframe, having as columns:
 User - Converted - [Features]

-So the first column is one row per user, the second one the 1 - 0 binary column stating is the user converted or not, and then all the features.
+So the first column has the users, the second one is the 1 - 0 binary column stating is the user converted or not, and then all the features.

 ```
 import pandas as pd